 Anyone else an avid snacker?
 I always like to have quick things on hand for when the hunger really strikes and I don’t feel like whipping up anything elaborate.

-Plus, they’re the perfect recipe for when you’re craving something sweet but feel like you may have indulged in one too many cookies last night.
-Just me?!
+Plus, they’re the perfect recipe for when you’re craving something sweet but feel like you may have indulged in one too many cookies last night and want something healthy.

-Anyway, these healthy oatmeal balls are made with just a few pantry staple ingredients and are perfect for a mid day snack, school lunches or even a healthy dessert.
+Anyway, these healthy protein balls are made with just a few pantry staple ingredients and are perfect for a mid day snack, school lunches or even a healthy dessert.
 Anything goes!
-Try my protein banana bread next!
+If you love this recipe try my protein banana bread next!

-- Oats: I like using half rolled oats and half quick oats because it adds some contrasting texture, but you can use all of one or the other depending on what you have on hand.
+Oats: I like using all quick oats because it creates a softer texture, but you can use rolled oats if that is what you have on hand.
 And yes, you can eat raw oats!
 That’s what we’re doing with overnight oats after all!

-- Peanut Butter: I love using creamy peanut butter, but crunchy works well if that’s what you have too.
+Peanut Butter: I love using creamy peanut butter, but crunchy works well if that’s what you have too.
+I suggest an unsweetened and unsalted variety.

 How to make peanut butter protein balls